Folahanmi Aina

-Folahanmi Aina (born June 18th, 1984) is a Nigerian political scientist, international security analyst, and the founder of Triola Aina Foundation.
-He is known for his prolific contributions to international security development in the Sahel region.
+Folahanmi Aina (born June 18, 1984) is a Nigerian political scientist, international security analyst, and the founder of Triola Aina Foundation.
+He is known for his contributions to international security development in the Sahel region.

 Educational background

 Folahanmi earned his Bachelor of Science (BSc) degree in political science from Ahmadu Bello University, Zaria, Nigeria.
 He later pursued advanced studies, obtaining a master's degree in international development policy from Seoul National University, South Korea, in 2013.
 In 2017, he completed a second master's degree in African studies at the African Studies Centre, University of Oxford.
 He further obtained a PhD in Leadership Studies from the School of Global Affairs, King's College London in 2023.